silitics/rugpi/README.md

 With Rugix, we aim to **simplify the development of embedded Linux devices by providing a unified, modern suite of tools that seamlessly integrate** to provide an efficient workflow for building, updating, and managing embedded Linux systems at scale.
 We believe that **building embedded Linux devices should not be as complicated as it often is today**.

-While simplicity our first key tenet, our second is to **provide solutions that are absolutely robust**.
+While simplicity is our first key tenet, our second is to **provide solutions that are absolutely robust**.
 Embedded devices must stay operational no matter what, always, anywhere.
 With Rugix, we **make it easy to follow best practices** for building reliable devices, like read-only system partitions, fully atomic updates with on-device validation, and declarative, ideally fully reproducible builds.